GSA-TTS/FAC-transition-site/src/developers/api-versioning.md

 # FAC API versioning

-This will become operating procedure on October 1, 2023.
-We will work with our user community on future revisions.
+This page describes how the FAC API will change over time, how those changes will be communicated, and how to understand the FAC APIs naming conventions.
+On October 1, 2023, these conventions will become operating procedure.

 ## API naming conventions

-* We use MAJOR, MINOR, and PATCH conventions from [SemVer](https://semver.org/) to clearly signal what we’re doing.
+* Each release name contains a version in modified [SemVer](https://semver.org/) format: MAJOR, MINOR.
-* We use underscores instead of dots so that our API versions are valid Postgresql schema names.
+* Version numbers use underscores instead of dots so that our API names are valid Postgresql schema names.
-* We prefix our API names with `api_` so we can distinguish them from other schemas during development.
+* API names start with `api_` so we can distinguish them from other schemas during development.

-### Examples
+* API names might end with a prerelease designation like `-beta`.

+For example:

 * `api_v1_0_0` - Indicates first frozen version, this is the default API pushed to users
 * `api_v1_0_1` - Indicates a bug fix, these changes are automatically pushed to all users